sanger-tol/blobtoolkit/docs/decision-records/README.md

 Design decisions about the pipeline are indexed and recorded as individual files in this directory.

 To add a new decision, please create a pull request that adds a new markdown file named `XX-short-summary.md` to this directory.
-When replacing a previous decision, change the status of the latter to "Superseded".
+When replacing a previous decision, change the status of the latter to "Superseded" and add this to the title of the file `superseded-XX-short-summary.md`.
 The new file should have the following structure:

 ## Title – Decision Statement

 ## Status – Either Proposed, Rejected, Current, Deprecated or Superseded
+If this issue has been superseded, please add a line saying 'Superseded by <link-to-new-record>'.

 ## Context